xoco70/kendozone/README.md

 This is a work in progress, and there is a bunch of stuff to achieve.

+There is a current refactoring work in progress:

+- <a href="https://github.com/xoco70/kz-front">Front End made with Angular 6 / Boostrap 4</a>
+- <a href="https://github.com/xoco70/kz-api">API made with Lumen</a>

 I will not have much time to dedicate to grow Kendozone, I am looking for developers that can help app grow.
 Please contact me at contact ( at ) kendozone.com if you are interested

 - Improve <a href="https://github.com/xoco70/laravel-tournaments">Laravel Tournaments</a> for more generation possibilities